ma-gilles/recovar/README.md

     git clone https://github.com/ma-gilles/recovar.git
     python -m ipykernel install --user --name=recovar # if you want to use jupyter notebooks

+The code was tested on [this commit](https://github.com/ma-gilles/recovar/commit/6388bcc8646c535ae1b121952aa5c04e52402455).

 ## I. Preprocessing

-The input interface of RECOVAR is borrowed directly from the excellent [cryoDRGN toolbox](https://cryodrgn.cs.princeton.edu/).
+The input interface of RECOVAR is borrowed directly from the ex)cellent [cryoDRGN toolbox](https://cryodrgn.cs.princeton.edu/).
 Particles, poses and CTF must be prepared in the same way, and below is copy-pasted part of [cryoDRGN's documentation](https://github.com/ml-struct-bio/cryodrgn#2-parse-image-poses-from-a-consensus-homogeneous-reconstructiqqon).
 CryoDRGN is a dependency, so you should be able to run the commands below after ``conda activate recovar``.